 Chestnuts are part of a group consisting of about nine species of trees and shrubs in the Fagaceae family.
 Although the shell is very difficult to remove, chestnuts are edible.
-However, it is rare to eat them raw and can even be dangerous for certain people (see below).
+However, it is rare to eat them raw and can even be dangerous for certain people.

 Chestnuts are more traditionally eaten when roasted, especially around the holidays.
 Roasting chestnuts takes away the raw and bitter flavor and replaces it with a sweetened one instead.
-People tend to indulge in sweets around Christmastime and other holidays, so it's no surprise that roasted chestnuts became a tradition for many families.
+People tend to indulge in sweets around the holidays, so it's no surprise that roasted chestnuts became a tradition for many families.

 The chestnut fruit from the tree takes a bit of work to get to the nut itself.
 The nuts are encased in a spiky husk enclosure, with two to three nuts per each prickly burr.
 When mature, the fruit falls to the ground and is then shelled off the husk to get to the thin, smooth-shelled nut.
 You will most likely be buying chestnuts already separated from the outer husk.